flokinagee/terraform-multi-account-parallel-deployment/README.md

-### 3) create/update account.hcl with your account name and number.
-I create the dictotry name similar to account name to simply/manage efficiently the terraform modules to distinguish
+### 3) create / update "account.hcl" with your account name and number in the root directory.

 ### maintaing the directory structure with AWs Org Struction will give us space for a lot of automation to generate dynamic approtiate resorources.
 It will be explained below

+NagarajansMBP2:terraform-multi-account-parallel-deployment nagarajan$ pwd

+/Users/nagarajan/repos/terraform-multi-account-parallel-deployment

+NagarajansMBP2:terraform-multi-account-parallel-deployment nagarajan$ ls -l accounts.hcl

+-rw-r--r--  1 nagarajan  staff  319 Jan 24 17:23 accounts.hcl

 cat accounts.hcl